PERUVIAN CREAMY CHICKEN STEW – AJI DE GALLINA

-A Peruvian classic with routes in the French Revolution.
+A Peruvian classic chicken stew with routes in the French Revolution.
 Allegedly, French chefs who lost their livelihoods during the revolution migrated to Peru to work for wealthy Peruvian-Creole Families.
-The resulting combination of french cooking and Peruvian ingredients hailed a number of unusual and delicious dishes like Aji de Gallina.
-A Creamy, slightly spicy chicken stew made with Amarillo Chillies and then thickened with walnuts and parmesan.
+The resulting combination of French cooking and Peruvian ingredients hailed a number of unusual and delicious dishes like Aji de Gallina.
+A creamy, slightly spicy chicken stew made with Amarillo chillies and then thickened with walnuts and parmesan.
 The result is an extremely moreish, bright yellow affair, traditionally served with boiled eggs, potatoes, rice and a few olives.

 AJI DE GALLINA